wp-plugins/wider-admin-menu/readme.txt

 Some plugins and themes don't fully uninstall everything they installed - things like settings, database tables, subdirectories.
 That bugs me.
 Sometimes, it bugs your WordPress too.

-As a WordPress mechanic, I think the best reason for leaving no trace is to make it easier to debug wonky behavior later.

 So this plugin will completely remove itself upon deletion.
 Deactivating the plugin will leave the settings intact, though.
 As an added bonus, you can switch off "Leave No Trace" so the settings remain after deletion, if you want.

-= I have a feature request. =

-Please use the [support forum](http://wordpress.org/support/plugin/wider-admin-menu) or [contact me](http://www.wpmission.com/contact).

 == Screenshots ==

 1. Before: 160px default width.
 2. After: the plugin sets the initial width to 200px.
-3. The sweet & simple settings page where **you** can set the width from 160px - 300px.
+3. The settings page where you can set the width from 160px - 300px.

 == Changelog ==

 = 1.1 =
+* Remove "RC" from version check.

+= 1.1 =
-* Updated for WordPress 4.0
+* Updated for WordPress 4.0.

 = 1.0 =
-* Refactored to object-oriented.
+* Object-oriented refactor.
 * Improved i18n, ready for translations.

 = 0.3 =